 - We never know when a trip to the ER will occur for a hard to stop seizure or a foreign object stuck in his throat.

-- We’ve had plenty of week-long hospital stays over the past decade.
+- We’ve had plenty of week-long hospital stays throughout his life.

 I was worried that I’d constantly be late on assignments, having to email my clients and explain the situation, and develop a bad reputation as a writer.

 It turns out, many of my worries were unfounded.
-I’ve yet to miss a deadline because of my child with special needs.j
+I’ve yet to miss a deadline because of my child with special needs.

 You see, I build padding into my deadlines.
 I need just a couple of hours to finish most of my assignments.
 But, I almost always give myself about a week to get them done.